puppetlabs/puppet-docs/source/puppet/4.1/reference/environments_assigning.markdown

 ## Non-Existant Environments

-**With directory environments,** nodes **can't** be assigned to unconfigured environments.
+Nodes **can't** be assigned to unconfigured environments.
 If a node is assigned to an environment which doesn't exist --- that is, there is no directory of that name in any of the `environmentpath` directories --- the Puppet master will fail compilation of its catalog.

 The one exception is if the default `production` environment doesn't exist.
 In this case, the agent will successfully retrieve an empty catalog.

-**With config file environments,** nodes **can** be assigned to environments that are not configured.
-This will cause them to fall back to global values for `modulepath` and `manifest`.